Related Resource: Webinar

 Maternal and Infant Mortality Campaign

 Reproaction’s maternal and infant mortality campaign aims to raise awareness of the unnecessarily high maternal and infant mortality rates nationwide, and particularly in Missouri.
 Our focus is on racial health disparities between white and Black women, and white and Black infants.
 Missouri is on par with the nation’s average where Black women are 3 to 4 times more likely to die from pregnancy-related complications than white women, and Black infants are twice as likely to die in their first year of life than white babies.
 Despite being the wealthiest nation and outspending every country in the world on healthcare, the United States has the highest maternal and infant mortality rates in the developed world.
 Nearly all the deaths that constitute maternal and infant mortality rates are preventable.

-After two years of leading this work in Missouri, we will continue to raise awareness by engaging with communities throughout the state through direct-action, so stay tuned for more film screenings, panels, direct-action protests, and media amplifications.
-We will also continue uplifting the work of other organizations doing the work by partnering where we can.
+After two years of leading this work in Missouri, Reproaction remains committed to raising awareness by educating and engaging local communities, so stay tuned for more film screenings, panel events, and opportunities to take direct-action.
+We will also continue to amplify the work of partner organizations committed to improving pregnancy outcomes in Missouri.

 For more information on how you and/or your organization can participate and take action through this campaign contact us by email at firstname.lastname@example.org.